Tondo Conspiracy: Aftermath

 There were harsh penalties given to the conspirators, especially to the leaders Agustin de Legazpi and Martin Pangan who were brutally hanged while their heads were chopped off and placed in iron cages.
 Their properties were also seized, with half going to the royal treasury and the other half to judicial expenses.
 Furthermore, their homes plowed and sown with salt to remain barren.
 A similar fate occurred to Dionisio Fernandez who was also hanged and his properties confiscated.
 Other conspirators who were executed were Magat Salamat, Geronimo Basi, and Esteban Taes.

 While some people were punished severely, others were let off on a milder sentence such as paying heavy fines or being exiled from their towns.
 Notable members who were exiled to New Spain were Pedro Balunguit, Pintonggatan, Felipe Salonga, Calao, and Agustin Manuguit.
 Balanguit was charged with six years of exile and payment of six tael of orejas gold, Pintonggatan with two years, Salonga with eight years, Calao with four years, and Manuguit with six years of exile and payment of 20 tael of orejas gold.

+Ironically, Agustin de Legaspi's family, including his wife of Bruneian Caliph descent, passed through California, which was named after the female Caliph in the novel 'The Adventures of Esplandián', on their route to Mexico.
+Their exile had also made them some of the earliest Filipino immigrants to the Americas.
+Later on mixed Christian-Muslim families of newly Hispanized Philippines at the Americas, opposed the issue of slavery in the Americas.
+They were on different sides to the issue of slavery compared to their Crypto-Muslim and Crypto-Jewish Spanish co-religionists, direct from Spain, who supported slavery in the Americas Filipinos in the Americas were firmly in support of Native American and African struggles against slavery.